AT YOUR SERVICE

 On average, about 45 guests is what you’ll find with our curated Alaska small ship cruise vessels.
 But look for options up to 100 and as few as 4 passengers.

-There are many reasons to choose an Alaska small ship vs big ship, but at the top is that small ships to Alaska focus on immersive, off-ship activities in wilderness areas.
-Large ships just cruise (fast) past it all.
-Instead enjoy a flexible schedule, capitalizing on wildlife encounters and the collective whims of the group.
-The atmosphere is casual and all inclusive in cost.
+There are many reasons to choose an Alaska small ship vs big ship, but at the top is that small ships focus on immersive, off-ship activities in wilderness areas.
+And it’s included in the cost, right from the ship.
 Sound like your style of cruising?
 Let’s go.

 Small Alaska Cruise FAQs